Azure-Samples/communication-services-dotnet-quickstarts/IncomingCallMediaStreaming/Readme.md

 products:
 - azure
 - azure-communication-services
+- azure-communication-callAutomation
 ---

 # Incoming call Media Streaming Sample

+Get started with audio media streaming out, through Azure Communication Services.
+This QuickStart assumes you’ve already used the calling automation APIs to build an automated call routing solution, please refer [Incoming call Sample](https://link_of_incoming_call_sample/).

-This is a sample web app service, shows how the Azure Communication Services, Call automation SDK can be used to build IVR related solutions.
-This sample receives an incoming call request whenever a call made to a phone number or a communication identifier.
-API first answers the call and make PSTN external user say something.
+In this sample a WebApp receives an incoming call request whenever a call is made to a phone number or a communication identifier.
+API first answers the call and makes PSTN external user say something.
-The audio is streamed to WebSocket server and generate log events to show media streaming is happening on the server.
+The audio is streamed to WebSocket server and generates log events to show media streaming is happening on the server.
 It supports Audio streaming only (mixed/unmixed format).

+This sample has 3 parts:
+1. ACS Resource IncomingCall Hook Settings, and ACS Phone Number.
+2. IncomingCall WebApp - for accepting the incoming call with Media Options settings.
+3. WebSocketListener – Listen to media stream on websocket.

-The application is an app service application built on .NET Framework 6.0.
+The application is an app service application built on .NET6.0.

 ## Prerequisites

 - Create an Azure account with an active subscription.
 For details, see [Create an account for free](https://azure.microsoft.com/free/)
 - [Visual Studio (2022 and above)](https://visualstudio.microsoft.com/vs/)
-- [.NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) (Make sure to install version that corresponds with your visual studio instance, 32 vs 64 bit)
+- [.NET6](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) (Make sure to install version that corresponds with your visual studio instance, 32 vs 64 bit)
 - Create an Azure Communication Services resource.
 For details, see [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You'll need to record your resource **connection string** for this sample.
 - [Configuring the webhook](https://docs.microsoft.com/en-us/azure/devops/service-hooks/services/webhooks?view=azure-devops) for **Microsoft.Communication.IncomingCall** event.
-- (Optional) Create Azure Speech resource for generating custom message to be played by application.
-Follow [here](https://docs.microsoft.com/azure/cognitive-services/speech-service/overview#try-the-speech-service-for-free) to create the resource.

-> Note: the samples make use of the Microsoft Cognitive Services Speech SDK.
-By downloading the Microsoft Cognitive Services Speech SDK, you acknowledge its license, see [Speech SDK license agreement](https://aka.ms/csspeech/license201809).

 ## Before running the sample for the first time